 See your department chair or administrative assistant for instructions for getting instructor's copy of text and specific textbook ordering procedures.
-Use of Open Education resources is strongly encouraged.

 The CSU-Pueblo Bookstore is on the main floor of the Occhiato Center.
 The Bookstore uses the Missouri Book Services (MBS) Inventory System that allows pre-printing of textbook requisitions with a history from previous terms.
-For example, the Spring 2017 textbook requisitions were sent out on October 1, 2016 with the book order history from the previous Spring pre-printed on the form.
+For example, the Spring 2016 textbook requisitions were sent out on October 1, 2015 with the book order history from the previous Spring pre-printed on the form.
 If no books were ordered for the previous Spring no form will print.
 Blank forms are sent to instructors for classes with no textbook order history.
 Forms from spring instructors were due back to the bookstore by mid-October.
 The academic department administrative assistant distributes textbook order histories to the faculty for their ordering decisions.
 The Bookstore requires a signature from the instructor as well as the department chair to confirm orders.

 Textbook requisitions for the fall semester are distributed to departments in March and due back into the bookstore the first week in April.
 While these dates seem very early, it allows just enough time to get all the orders entered into the MBS system, determine if any books have gone to new edition, communicate any changes to the faculty, and get a booklist printed for student buyback during finals week.
-Textbook options include New, Used, Rental, and Digital Books.
-The Bookstore strives to be the hub of course material information for our students so timely communication of textbook needs and/or changes is appreciated.
+If the Bookstore knows that the textbook is being used for the next term and more copies are needed, the books will be purchased from students during buyback for half of the new price.
+If the bookstore needs additional copies after student buyback, used copies are ordered from textbook wholesalers if available.
+Used textbooks are the best value for our students.
+Every effort is made to supply used books before placing orders for new ones with publishers.